casellner/Bridging-Hope-Legacy/README.md

 #### To test backend on local machine:
 - Fill in your IP in the url in both signin.js and register.js files in the frontend
   - EX: 'http://100.200.55.55:8000/register'
-- In CMD change directory to the .\backend\ file
+- In CMD or VSCode console change directory to the .\backend\ file
 - Make sure all dependencies are installed
     - ```npm install```
 - Run ```node app.js```
-    - If done right, you should get the message "Express listening at http://0.0.0.0:8000"
+    - If done right, you should get the message "Express listening at http://0.0.0.0:8000" in your console
+    - Also, console messages will show up here as well

 ## Contributors